-Students who intend to study, intern, volunteer, or conduct

-research abroad must have at least a 2.5 GPA and must have their proposed course work approved by their department and the Global Programs Office prior to departure.
+Students who intend to study, intern, volunteer, or conduct research abroad must have their proposed course work approved by their department and the Global Programs Office prior to departure.
 Students are not allowed to participate if they are on academic probation or suspended from the College.
 Students are required to adhere to the Code of Conduct of the program in which they are participating and to Daemen's Student Code of Conduct.
 Grades earned as part of a study abroad program are factored into each student's Daemen grade point average (GPA).
 Official transcripts from a School of Record must be sent directly to the Daemen College Registrar to ensure credit is awarded.